Itchy Skin – Skin Itching

 In Third world countries, you could easily have these symptoms, in which case you would need urgent medical care.

-The Chinese experience is that, with the right tools to hand, these four levels conditions can sometimes be saved.
-By ‘tools’ I mean the herbs and good acupuncture etc..
+The Chinese experience is that the right tools can sometimes save these four levels conditions.
+By ‘tools’ I mean the right herbal formulae and good acupuncture etc..

 It may be that with the decline in effectiveness of antibiotics, the Chinese understanding of these conditions may provide another way for Western medicine, with its huge resources, to treat these disease syndromes.

-Although Western medicine would be urgently trying to identify the appropriate antibiotic for the pathogen in question, Chinese medicine would use quite another approach to prescribe.
+Although Western medicine would be urgently trying to identify the appropriate antibiotic for the pathogen in question, Chinese medicine would use quite another approach to prescribe treatment.
+I’m sure the Chinese would not see combining the two approaches as inappropriate, or ‘cheating’!

-One of the strengths of Chinese medicine is the importance it places not just on clearing – in this case – the Heat – but on nourishing the Yin, which the Heat is damaging.
+One of the strengths of Chinese medicine is the importance it places not just on clearing – in this case – the Heat – but on nourishing the Yin, which the invading Heat pathogen has been damaging.

 You could say that the herbs encourage the body to improve its nutrition, to get more out of what is eaten and to steady it: unlike many modern Western medications which just attack the perceived pathogen without helping the body cope with the damage it has done.

-By the way, Qing Ying Tang in its original formulation required the use of rhinoceros horn.
+Qing Ying Tang (a herbal formula used to clear heat from the Ying level) in its original formulation required the use of rhinoceros horn.
 Fortunately there are nowadays better alternatives to this ingredient.
 This is yet another reason for condemning the needless slaughter of endangered species such as the rhino.

 If this page has whetted your appetite, there are many more pages on this site to consider.